 Historic Royal Palaces is an independent charity that looks after the Tower of London, Hampton Court Palace, the Banqueting House, Kensington Palace, Kew Palace and Hillsborough Castle.

-3i helps fund the Learning and Engagement Programme, which aims to take adults, families, young people and children on a learning journey of discovery.
+3i helps fund HRP’s Learning and Engagement Programme, which aims to take adults, families, young people and children on a learning journey of discovery.
 The programme consists of a number of elements including the Explorer Families Programme, the Explorer Schools programme and the Uncover Programmes for Adults.
-During 2016, Historic Royal Palaces ran its flagship project, “Time Explorers Challenge”, which offered primary school classes from across London the opportunity to take part in a free, deep engagement, cross-curricular project inspired by Queen Victoria’s childhood in Kensington.

 For almost 70 years, the vision of the National Youth Orchestra of Great Britain (“NYO”) has been to be the most inspirational orchestra for young people in the UK.

-This vision begins and ends with an unshakeable belief in the limitless potential of Britain’s teenage musicians.
-Young musicians discover the benefits of collaborating with a vast group of likeminded people, in the process gaining skills and friendships that last a lifetime.
-Furthermore, being a member of the NYO enables the 164 teenagers from diverse backgrounds across the country to develop as confident and imaginative leaders who take responsibility and inspire other young people through performances and creative workshops.
+It provides its 164 young musicians from diverse backgrounds with the opportunity to discover the benefits of collaborating with a vast group of likeminded people, in the process gaining skills and friendships that last a lifetime.
+Being a member of the NYO enables the young musicians to develop as confident and imaginative leaders who take responsibility and inspire other young people through performances and creative workshops.

-During the year, NYO also recorded “The Planets” and “Also sprach Zarathustra” for Chandos Recordings, which marked the first commercial recording the orchestra has made in over 10 years.
-In addition to 3i’s financial contribution to the NYO, 3i employees and their families have been showing their support by attending a number of concerts and rehearsals, including in April and August 2016 and January 2017.
+In addition to 3i’s financial contribution to the NYO, 3i employees and their families have been showing their support by attending a number of concerts and rehearsals.

 The Passage, which is based very near to our London office, has a high impact on the local community.